arimue/PlanetScope_landslide_tracking/tutorial/Tutorial5_Remapping_and_Video.md

-# Tutorial 5: Remapping and video generation
+# Tutorial 5: Remapping and timelapse generation

 Besides correcting disparity maps, the polynomial fit can also be used to remap secondary images to a common reference and obtain more precisely coregistered images.
 These can for example be used to create a timelapse of the monitored landslide.